Blue Bombers Forum

 Post by: Blueforlife on September 21, 2025, 07:51:43 PM

-Quote from: Pigskin on Today at 06:38:44 PMIf your QB isn't going to have a winning record against top teams, what good is he to us in the Playoffs if we need him.
+Quote from: Pigskin on September 21, 2025, 06:38:44 PMIf your QB isn't going to have a winning record against top teams, what good is he to us in the Playoffs if we need him.

 90% of the backups in this league are in that group.
 Strev isn't here to win us playoffs games.
 He is an insurance policy for reg season.